Oscar De La Hoya will now represent an undefeated Mexican star chasing old rival Floyd Mayweather’s coveted 50-0 boxing record.

 “After several discussions, Golden Boy Promotions made the most sense.
 They felt like the best partners for me,” said Gilberto Ramirez.
 “They understood the goals and the agendas I have.

-I have full faith in Oscar and the team to make the big fights happen.
+I have complete faith in Oscar and the team to make the big fights happen.
 I look forward to working with them closely and to this new chapter of my career.”

 De La Hoya knows Ramirez is just nine fights off that Floyd Mayweather benchmark.
 The legend is ready to steer Ramirez closer.

 “Along with its legacy of courageous fighters, it possesses a fanbase with a unique culture.
-The energy that comes alive every single time its fighters step into the ring.”
+The energy comes alive every time its fighters step into the ring.”

 “That’s why we are delighted to have signed Gilberto Ramirez to a multi-fight deal.
 He’s an undefeated former world champion.
 Ramirez comes from the land of warriors in Mazatlan, Sinaloa, Mexico.